 Red onion: The combination of sweet potato and red onion is one of my favourites.
 But brown onion, white onion or shallots would also work.

 Free-range chicken thighs: Boneless and skinless chicken thighs work best in this recipe.
-Skinless chicken breast can dry out when using the tray bake method.
-If you’re after a recipe using skinless chicken breast, you might like my 20 Minute Chicken with Tomato Caper Sauce.
+Skinless chicken breast can dry out, whereas thighs are a lot more forgiving.

 Dijon mustard: Used to flavour the chicken.
 Wholegrain mustard would also work well.
 Or you can leave the mustard out and just stick to salt and pepper to season the chicken.